sarthtalati/v1.1-API-Documentation/source/includes/_transaction.md

 Code | Description
 ---- | -----------
 601 | Transaction failed.
 Transaction amount/quantity/ rate/discount is invalid.
-602 | Transaction number is invalid
+602 | Transaction number is invalid.
-603 | Points are already used (Deprecated)
+603 | Points are already used (Deprecated).
-604 | Transaction number already exists
+604 | Transaction number already exists.
 605 | Invalid transaction type.
-Only regular, return and not-interested transaction types are supported 606 | Customer identifier is not passed.
+Only regular, return and not-interested transaction types are supported.
+606 | Customer identifier is not passed.
 Please enter customer's mobile or email or external id to process.
 607 | Transaction id is not passed.
 Please pass the transaction id to process.
 608 | Unable to process the transaction
 609 | Update failed.
 Please verify all the fields.
 610 | Unable to register.
 Please verify all the fields.
-611 | Customer not found
+611 | Customer not found.
-614 | Transaction is already cancelled
+614 | Transaction is already cancelled.
-615 | Transaction details are not passed
+615 | Transaction details are not passed.
-616 | Item code already exists
+616 | Item code already exists.
-617 | Invalid attribute for the item
+617 | Invalid attribute for the item.
 618 | Customer is marked as fraud.
-619 | Transaction id is not provided
+619 | Transaction id is not provided.
 620 | Transaction id is invalid.
 621 | Transaction date is invalid.
-Transaction date should be within the accepted past or future date range limit 622 | Unable to add line-item
+Transaction date should be within the accepted past or future date range limit.
+622 | Unable to add line-item.
-623 | Unable to trigger other related events for the transaction 624 | Unable to process return-transaction.
+623 | Unable to trigger other related events for the transaction.
+624 | Unable to process return-transaction.
 You can make a return only after adding a transaction.
-625 | Transaction number does not exist
+625 | Transaction number does not exist.
 626 | Unable to return transaction.
-The quantity of returned items are more than purchased items 627 | Quantity cannot be negative
+The quantity of returned items are more than purchased items.
+627 | Quantity cannot be negative.
-628 | The entire transaction is already returned
+628 | The entire transaction is already returned.
-629 | The return quantity of the item is more than available quantity 630 | The return amount is more than the transaction/line-item amount 631 | Transaction amount cannot be negative
+629 | The return quantity of the item is more than available quantity.
+630 | The return amount is more than the transaction/line-item amount.
+631 | Transaction amount cannot be negative.
-632 | Cannot return the transaction with return type LINE_ITEM because the type AMOUNT has already been used for returning the same transaction
+632 | Cannot return the transaction with return type LINE_ITEM because the type AMOUNT has already been used for returning the same transaction.
-633 | The entire transaction is already returned
+633 | The entire transaction is already returned.
-634 | This transaction is already returned
+634 | This transaction is already returned.
-635 | Cannot return the transaction with the return type AMOUNT because the type LINE_ITEM has been used for returning the same transaction
+635 | Cannot return the transaction with the return type AMOUNT because the type LINE_ITEM has been used for returning the same transaction.
 636 | The transaction is already returned with the return type as LINE_ITEM.
-You can process return for other items only with return type LINE_ITEM
+You can process return for other items only with return type LINE_ITEM.
 637 | Unable to revert points issued to the customer (for return transaction).
-Please try again later 638 | Unable to return transaction.
+Please try again later.
+638 | Unable to return transaction.
 The transaction is already returned with type LINE_ITEM.
-Hence, you cannot use the type AMOUNT for the same transaction
+Hence, you cannot use the type AMOUNT for the same transaction.
 639 | Unable to return full transaction.
-A part of the transaction or complete transaction is already returned 640 | Points or coupons are not redeemed for this transaction 641 | No customer found
+A part of the transaction or complete transaction is already returned.
+640 | Points or coupons are not redeemed for this transaction.
+641 | No customer found.
 642 | Redemption failed.
-An error occurred in points/coupon redemption 643 | Transaction is invalid.
-The transaction date exceeds the accepted future date limit 644 | Transaction is invalid.
+An error occurred in points/coupon redemption.
+643 | Transaction is invalid.
+The transaction date exceeds the accepted future date limit.
+644 | Transaction is invalid.
 The transaction date should not be less than the accepted past date limit.
-645 | Transaction addition failed for not interested 646 | Customer registration failed.
-The email id is invalid 647 | Customer registration failed.
-Email id is already assigned to another customer 648 | Customer registration failed.
-Mobile number is already assigned to another customer 649 | Customer registration failed.
+645 | Transaction addition failed for not interested.
+646 | Customer registration failed.
+The email id is invalid.
+647 | Customer registration failed.
+Email id is already assigned to another customer.
+648 | Customer registration failed.
+Mobile number is already assigned to another customer.
+649 | Customer registration failed.
 Mobile number is invalid.
 650 | Customer registration failed.
-Mobile number is not accepted as a unique identifier 651 | Customer registration failed.
+Mobile number is not accepted as a unique identifier.
+651 | Customer registration failed.
 Mobile number is required for registration.
 652 | Customer registration failed.
 Mobile number/email id/external id is invalid.
 653 | Customer registration failed.
-External id is already assigned to another customer 654 | Customer registration failed.
-External id is not accepted as a unique identifier 655 | Customer registration failed.
-Customer is not registered in loyalty program 656 | No customer found.
+External id is already assigned to another customer.
+654 | Customer registration failed.
+External id is not accepted as a unique identifier.
+655 | Customer registration failed.
+Customer is not registered in loyalty program.
+656 | No customer found.
 657 | Customer registration failed.
 Registration in EUP failed.
 658 | Customer registration failed.
-Only email id is not sufficient for registration 659 | Customer registration failed.
-Please enter email id to register 660 | Customer registration failed.
+Only email id is not sufficient for registration.
+659 | Customer registration failed.
+Please enter email id to register.
+660 | Customer registration failed.
 Registration date exceeds the accepted past or future date limit.
-661 | Amount of the line-item amount cannot be negative 662 | Value of a line cannot be negative
+661 | Amount of the line-item amount cannot be negative.
+662 | Value of a line cannot be negative.
 663 | Rate of a line-item cannot be negative
-664 | Discount of a line-item cannot be negative
+664 | Discount of a line-item cannot be negative.
-665 | Gross amount of the transaction cannot be negative 666 | Discount of the transaction cannot be negative 667 | Unable to find the transaction id for this customer 668 | Unable to find the transaction number for this customer 669 | Unable to update custom field
+665 | Gross amount of the transaction cannot be negative.
+666 | Discount of the transaction cannot be negative.
+667 | Unable to find the transaction id for this customer.
+668 | Unable to find the transaction number for this customer.
+669 | Unable to update custom field.
-670 | Transaction id/number is not provided
+670 | Transaction id/number is not provided.
-671 | Invalid Store TILL code
+671 | Invalid Store TILL code.
 672 | Batch limit exceeded.
-673 | Returning of transactions is not allowed
+673 | Returning of transactions is not allowed.
-674 | Returning of line item is not allowed
+674 | Returning of line item is not allowed.
-675 | Returning of transaction amount is not allowed 676 | Returning of a complete transaction amount is not allowed 677 | Unable to process.
-Please enter a transaction number for returning a transaction 678 | Amount of returned item is more than purchased item 679 | Line-item(s) to be returned is not specified
+675 | Returning of transaction amount is not allowed.
+676 | Returning of a complete transaction amount is not allowed.
+677 | Unable to process.
+Please enter a transaction number for returning a transaction.
+678 | Amount of returned item is more than purchased item.
+679 | Line-item(s) to be returned is not specified.
-680 | No transactions of the specific customer were found 681 | Transactions are blocked for this customer
+680 | No transactions of the specific customer were found.
+681 | Transactions are blocked for this customer.
-686 | Points processing failed
+686 | Unable to add transaction.
-687 | Points processing failed
+687 | Points activities are queued and will be updated later.
+688 | No matching line-item found for return.
-688 | The configuration is invalid.
-Please report to the Capillary Support 689 | Points processing failed
+689 | Points processing failed
 690 | Points processing failed
 691 | Points processing failed